-In terms of overall NW we’re sitting at R11.2m of liquid net worth or $950k with 80% in listed equities.
+In terms of overall NW we’re sitting at 80% in listed equities.

 The focus has now shifted from maximising networth to optimising income.
 The focus is to get as much tax benefit through optimally placing the investments into the correct taxable vehicles.
 So my waterfall looks as follows:

-1. Max out interest allocation, thats R23.8k per person and at 7-10% interest rate is about R240k-R340K of interest instruments.
+1. Max out interest allocation, that’s R23.8k per person and at 7-10% interest rate is about R240k-R340K of interest instruments.
 Ours are fixed deposits, loans and bonds here.
-DONE

-3. Max out retirement annuity, tax free savings but hesitant since a growing balance means more money stuck in SA till we’re 50+ age and big slant towards SA and the income tax rates start to exceed other tax rates once the balance is higher than R1m which it is.
-Anyway whilst I’m working its better than marginal tax at 40-45%
+3. Max out retirement annuity, tax free savings but hesitant since a growing balance means more money stuck in SA till we’re 50+ age and big slant towards SA and the income tax rates start to exceed other tax rates once the balance is higher than R1m.
+Anyway whilst I’m working its better than marginal tax at 40-45%.

 4. Pref shares, I like these since can get dividends at high rates but am able to get them at 0%-20% tax depending on vehicles